-The Olympics are competitions and games between athletes in team and individual events, and not between different countries.
+The Olympics are competitions and games between athletes in team and individual events, with each athlete representing their country in the events.
 Athletes will compete under the instruction and directions of the respective International Federations (IF).
 An example of IFs would be International Association Football Federation (FIFA), International Tennis Federation (ITF), and International Swimming Federation (FINA).

 When selecting a host country for the Olympic Games, all candidates must have the approval of the National Olympic Committee (NOC) of the specific country concerned.
 The national government for any candidates must submit a legally binding agreement to the IOC that they will guarantee and undertake to comply and respect the Olympic Charter, and that public authorities and the country will do so as well.

 When determining the location, venues, and sites for the Olympics, existing or temporary infrastructures and venues are given priority.
 Any plans to build new venues for the Olympics may only be considered if they follow sustainable legacy plans.
 In the end, the IOC Session has to make the final decision of the election of the host country.

 In order to participate in the Olympic Games, team officials, competitors, and team personnel must comply with the Olympic Charter and World Anti-Doping Code.
 People who choose to participate must be a national of the country they are representing and competing for.
 There is no general age limit for competitors in the Olympics.
 The age limit will depend on the International Federation and the limit on their specific sport.